Actindo-AG/Documentation/POS/UserInterface/01e_Returns.md

     Indicate the reason that prompted the buyer to return the offer.

 - *Action*
     Action that results in the return, such as money-back.
-This field is read only.
+This field is read-only.

 - [CANCEL]
     Click this button to cancel the process and close the *Bill number* view.